 ERZSÉBET: THE REAL VICTIM?

-I think it’s important I mention that there are historians who believe that Erzsébet’s story went very differently, and that she’d essentially been set up by the men of her time, and the accusations against her greatly exaggerated.
+It’s important I mention that there are historians who believe that Erzsébet’s story went very differently, and that she’d essentially been set up by the men of her time, with the accusations against her greatly exaggerated.
 If we take some time to consider the historical background, it’s possible that they’re right.

 Another point to consider is the contents of Erzsébet’s surviving letters; rather than confirming the horror stories surrounding her, they indicate that she was a woman – stuck in a time of complicated, volatile politics – trying her best to run the family businesses and estates, as well as care for her people.

-As is the case with much of history, we’ll never know the complete, accurate version of events – unless someone invents a time machine, that is!
+As is the case with much of history, we’ll never know the complete, accurate version of events.
 Still though, the legend of the Blood Countess certainly makes an interesting story.